Dr. Emily Hanna Crane

 Coordinator of Orchestral Strings

 Dr. Emily Hanna Crane is the Coordinator of Orchestral Strings and Associate Professor of Music at Austin Peay State University.
 She teaches applied violin and viola as well as a variety of academic courses including chamber music, music appreciation, chamber music literature, and string methods.
 She also teaches Suzuki and traditional violin through the Community School of the Arts, where she received the Excellence in Teaching Award in 2010.
 Dr. Crane is the Director of APSU's Honor Orchestra Festival and has been an active adjudicator, clinician, and sectional coach for summer festivals and honor orchestras.
 She was accepted into and completed the Fall 2012 Inaugural Faculty Teaching Program at APSU.
 Prior to APSU, Dr. Crane taught at the University of Texas-Pan American in Edinburg and held a large private violin studio in Tallahassee, Fla.
 She has also been an active free-lance musician in Tennessee, Texas, Florida, Georgia, and Alabama.

 Dr. Crane has been a member of Tango Sur (traditional Argentinean music, Tallahassee) and Quartet alla Turca (first prize at the 2002 NUMUS competition; 2001-02 Eppes Graduate Quartet, FSU).
 She has also performed as a chamber musician on WPLN Nashville Public Radio’s Live in Studio C and performed with the Nexus Chamber Orchestra (Brentwood, Tenn.).
-Dr. Crane has served as concertmaster and associate concertmaster of the Valley (South Texas) and Tallahassee Symphony Orchestras and played in the violin sections of several orchestras including the Jacksonville (Fla.), Paducah (Ky.), and Columbus (Ga.)
+Dr. Crane has served as concertmaster and associate concertmaster of the Valley (South Texas) and Tallahassee Symphony Orchestras and has played in the violin sections of several orchestras including the Jacksonville (Fla.), Paducah (Ky.), and Columbus (Ga.)
 Symphony Orchestras.

 Phone: (931) 221-6262